confluentinc/examples/security/rbac/docs/index.rst

       # The modified configuration = original + delta
       ls /tmp/rbac_configs/

 #.
-After you run the demo, view the log files for each of the services.
+After you run the example, view the log files for each of the services.
-   Since this demo uses Confluent CLI, all logs are saved in a temporary directory specified by ``confluent local current``.
+   Since this example uses Confluent CLI, all logs are saved in a temporary directory specified by ``confluent local current``.

    .. code:: bash